Outer-Wilds-New-Horizons/new-horizons/README.md

 - Use our [template Unity project](https://github.com/xen-42/outer-wilds-unity-template) to create assets for use in NH, including all game scripts recovered using UtinyRipper
 - Separate solar system scenes accessible via wormhole OR via the ship's new warp drive feature accessible via the ship's log
 - Remove existing planets
-- Create basic planets from heightmaps/texturemaps
+- Create planets from heightmaps/texturemaps
-- Stars, comets, asteroid belts, satellites, geysers, cloak fields
+- Create stars, comets, asteroid belts, satellites, geysers, cloak fields
 - Binary orbits
 - Signalscope signals and custom frequencies
 - Surface scatter: rocks, trees, etc, using in-game models, or custom ones